orgrimarr/node-wetransfert/README.md

 # isValidWetransfertUrl

-Return a nodeJS URL object if the url is valid
+Return a NodeJS URL object if the url is valid.

 If not, it return false

-## To do
+# To do

 - improve error handling
-- easy download with zip decompression
+- provide pip option for download function
 - upload